Litigation and eligibility: Germany

 Q: To what extent is pre-trial discovery permitted?

-Pre-trial discovery as known in the United Kingdom and the United States does not exist in Germany.
 If there is a high likelihood of patent infringement but material evidence is unavailable, the patent owner may ask to inspect the alleged infringer’s premises and/or infringing devices (eg, as exhibited at a trade fair).
+Pre-trial discovery, to the extent that it is known in the United Kingdom and the United States, does not exist in Germany.

 Q: Is cross-examination of witnesses allowed?
 If so, what form does this take?